Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 We have a tradition at Loyola University New Orleans: Our students are wildly successful.
 They go on to serve the city of New Orleans, the State of Louisiana, and the world.

-Our graduate programs are rooted strongly in our Jesuit ideals, yes, but they are also constantly evolving to offer relevant skills and real-life experience.
+Our programs are rooted strongly in our Jesuit ideals, yes, but they are also constantly evolving to offer relevant skills and real-life experience.
 They prepare you to be an instrument of innovation in your chosen profession, to revolutionize your field – and to create new ones.

 Faculty Success